Dog-friendly Pembrokeshire holidays – Lucy’s photo diary!28th July 2014

 To reach Waterwynch Bay, take the first left turning after New Hedges if you’re heading towards Tenby.
 At the bottom of the lane, follow the footpath signposted ‘To the beach’ and then enjoy!

-Lucy loves nothing more than paddling in the freshwater stream and rock pools on Manorbier Beach – it’s great for grabbing a drink on a hot day too!
+Lucy loves nothing more than paddling in the freshwater stream and rock pools on Manorbier Beach – it’s great for grabbing a drink to cool down on a hot day too!

 At the end of a long walk, Lawrenny Quayside is an ideal stop-off point for a delicious lunch with stunning views of boats sailing up the estuary.
 Plus, dogs are welcomed in the garden – Lucy absolutely loves it here!